 Kalita Wave Glass

-That brings us to the Kalita Wave glass brewer.
+That brings us to the Kalita Wave glass model.
 This version features a polypropylene base and a dripper made of heat-resistant glass.
 The 155 glass dripper is 4.52 inches by 4.52 inches by 3.03 inches.
 The larger 185 glass dripper measures 4.65 inches by 4.65 inches by 3.66 inches.

 You can select from several colors for the polypropylene base.
 These are black (links above), Cherry Pink, Mango Yellow, and Peppermint Green.

 Choosing Between the Kalita Wave 155 vs. 185

 Your decision whether to brew your coffee with a Kalita Wave 155 or 185 comes down to one factor: how much coffee you like to drink.